 DAYLIGHT SAVING TIME ENDS

-Daylight Saving Time Ends is on the first Sunday in November at 2:00 AM.
+Daylight Saving Time ends on the first Sunday in November at 2:00 AM.

-Daylight saving time (DST) or summer time is the practice of advancing clocks during summer months so that people get up earlier in the morning and experience more daylight in the evening.
-Typically, users of DST adjust clocks forward one hour near the start of spring and change them backward in the autumn.
+The practice of Daylight saving time (DST) (also known as summer time) advances clocks during the summer months.
+It causes us to lose an hour for one day.
+However, the practice allows people to get up earlier in the morning and experience more daylight in the evening.
+Typically, users of DST adjust clocks forward one hour near the start of spring.
+Then, they change them back again in the autumn.

-The practice has received both advocacy and criticism.
-Putting clocks forward benefits retail business, sports, and other activities that exploit sunlight after working hours, but can cause problems for evening entertainment and other activities tied to the sun (such as farming) or darkness (such as fireworks shows).
-Although some early proponents of DST aimed to reduce evening use of incandescent lighting (formerly a primary use of electricity, modern heating and cooling), usage patterns differ greatly, and research about how DST currently affects energy use is limited or contradictory.
+Although some early proponents of DST aimed to reduce evening use of incandescent lighting (formerly a primary use of electricity, modern heating and cooling), usage patterns differ greatly.
+Additionally, research about how DST currently affects energy use is limited or contradictory.

-Make sure to turn back your clocks.
+Depending on where you live, make sure to turn back your clocks.
+What will you do with your extra hour?
 Use #DaylightSavingTimeEnds or #FallBack to post on social media.